mkoshelev/misc-ansible/README.md

 misc-ansible
 ============

-A place to keep small ansible-related staff for bugreports and etc.
+A place to keep small ansible-related stuff (bugreports, etc.)

 * **bug01_vars_files_and_role_params** - test playbook to demonstrate bug with var_files and role parameters present since v.1.6.2.